Teacher Librarians’ Conference 2017

 10:10 am Jenny Kemp and Tara Ball, St Andrew’s Cathedral School

-Genre based promotions, including ‘Murder of the author’
+Genre based literature promotions, including ‘Murder of the author’

 Sue Krust and Tania Moriarty, Teacher Librarians, Abbotsleigh

 Welcome to Café Palmer – book tasting in style

 Transforming the library into a ‘café’ adds an element of fun as students sample, or ‘taste’, a selection of books from a range of genres.
 This is an enjoyable and easy way to increase reading across grades 4-6 by guiding reluctant readers and motivating advanced readers.